 The mood and energy of the group quickly shifted.
 Where the men had once been a lively crew, discussing and debating politics, current events instead the men became single-mindedly focused on food.
 The men were irritable, anxious, withdrawn.
 A significant increase in anxiety and obsessive thinking was observed.

-Remarkably, in spite of their significant weight loss and skeletal appearance, most of the men did not see themselves as underweight.
+Remarkably, in spite of their significant weight loss and skeletal appearance, most of the men experienced body image issues and did not see themselves as underweight.
 They actually viewed others in comparison as “fat.”
-Some of the men became preoccupied with their abdominal area, expressing discomfort with bloating, constipation, gas.
+Some of the men became preoccupied with their abdominal area, expressing discomfort with bloating, constipation, and gas.

 After six months of starvation and the loss of approximately 25% of their body weight, the men (or those who tolerated until the end) were observed through the re-feeding process.
 During the restoration phase of the experiment, Keys found that the men had extraordinary calorie needs – requiring over 4000 calories per day in order to slowly restore weight.
 A subset of the men were allowed to re-feed without a controlled protocol; these men engaged in extreme overeating.

 As the men restored their nutrition and weight, their behavior appeared to normalize.
 There did not appear to be any enduring health problems once the men restored.